Nfinley/To-Do-List-App/README.md

 An app built with MySql, Node, Express and Handlebars that takes user input and creates a list of things to do.

 ----
-_Created as homework assignment for the UT Coding Bootcamp.
+_Created as a homework assignment for the UT Coding Bootcamp.
 October 2016._